muddymudskipper/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/admin/index.md

 This command outputs version and health information of the selected deployment.
-If the version information can not be retrieved, UNKNOWN shown.
+If the version information can not be retrieved, UNKNOWN is shown.

-In addition to that, this command warns you if the target version of your cmemc client is newer than the version of your backend and if the ShapeCatalog has a different version then your DataPlatform component.
+Additionally, this command warns you if the target version of your cmemc client is newer than the version of your backend and if the ShapeCatalog has a different version than your DataPlatform component.

 To get status information of all configured deployments use this command in combination with parallel.